DR. YV Popov General Surgery & Vein Treatments Practice No: 042000209740. |

 Diseases of the Veins are a very common problem

-42 percent of women will suffer from
+WOMEN42 percent of women will suffer from |

-39 percent of men will suffer from
+MEN39 percent of men will suffer from |

-About 40 percent of the adult
+POPULATIONAbout 40 percent of the adult |

 Side Effects of Vein Disease

 An advanced stage of vein disease can lead to various problems, some more concerning than others.
 These include chronic ulcers in the feet and ankles or venous ulcers, chronic leg and feet swelling or oedema, discoloration or darkening pigmentation in the skin, thinning of the skin and skin irritation such as eczema or other severe skin disorders including dermatitis, recurrent thrombophlebitis, and skin infections such as cellulitis.
+Varicose veins may lead to venous insufficiency and to chronic skin ulceration.
+Superficial vein thrombophlebitis, deep venous thrombosis (in very rare cases) and potentially life threatening complications such as a pulmonary embolism (PE) all have an implication especially with progression of the disease. |